manyakaistha/Learning-WebDev-ChaiCode/projects/mood_tracker/README.md

 1. Clone the repository
 2. Open index.html in your browser

-No build process or dependencies required!
-This is a simple static website that runs directly in the browser.

 ## Deployment

 This application can be deployed to any static web hosting service: